-Bread and flour as a mix is quite bland.
-Add some salt, spices, herbs and oil of your choice to uplift the flavour and texture of your bread.
-All these recipes above are quick and easy, and give you the freedom to use as many or as little extra ingredients as you want.
+Bread and flour as a mix are quite bland.
+Add some salt, spices, herbs, and oil of your choice to uplift the flavor and texture of your bread.
+All these recipes above are quick and easy and give you the freedom to use as many or as little extra ingredients as you want.

 The beauty of all this is that you don’t need yeast or require you to wait forever for your dough to rise.
 If you are looking to make a proper loaf without kneading and proving your dough, then soda bread is the ideal recipe.
 If you have all the ingredients, you could mix, shape, and bake this in less than an hour.